Sometimes you have it.

 How do you handle that feeling?
 How do you take feedback – whether your own or from others?

 Conversely, you may present and know that your message and content are landing with your audience.
 There is no better feeling than knowing that your audience is experiencing ‘light-bulb’ moments.
-That is addictive, and it’s why missing the mark in a presentation can stick with you.
+That is addictive, and missing the mark in a presentation can stick with you.

 After listening to the feedback, the next step is to get back and present again – as fast as you can.
 I’ve had some horrible presentations.
 I have had presentations on auto-present mode – which is not a feature I was even aware of.
 It exists, and every slide would change at the 10-second mark regardless of where I was in the presentation.
 An epic failure—catastrophic even.
 That one stung because the content was fantastic.

 After that epic failure, I learned about this feature and how not to use it again (accidentally – my mistake).
 And then, I presented new content as fast as I could.
 Failing is part of learning.
-If you let one moment take you down, then you are not letting yourself improve.
+If you let one moment take you down, you are not allowing yourself to improve.
 There is no better feeling than succeeding where you may have tripped up in the past.

 References and Resources